-As described in items 2012-001 through 2012-005 in the accompanying Schedule of Findings and Questioned Costs (pages 5 through 11), CPA did not comply with requirements regarding project cost allowability, special notification and reporting and additional program requirements that are applicable to its PFC program.
+As described in items 2013-001 through 2013-007 in the accompanying Schedule of Findings and Questioned Costs (pages 6 through 12), CPA did not comply with requirements regarding project cost allowability, special notification and reporting and additional program requirements.
 Compliance with such requirements is necessary, in our opinion, for CPA to comply with the requirements applicable to that program.